Community Care Facility Inspections

 Prior to contacting the City of Surrey for inspections for child care (day care) or adult care facilities, an application must be made with Fraser Health.
 Please research the location you are planning to operate from so that you are aware of the building permits that have or need to be taken out on the property.

 You can research the file using our Building Records Search and request a copy of the building permit(s).
-You may also request copies of the plans on file (in person), provided you are the registered owner, to ensure the floor layout matches what is on file at City Hall.
-Please visit the 2nd Floor West at City Hall with valid identification.
+You may also request copies of the plans on file, provided you are the registered owner, to ensure the floor layout matches what is on file at City Hall.
+Please call the Client Services Centre at 604-591-4086.

 After an initial review of the application submitted to our office, we will contact you by email to arrange for payment for inspections.
 Depending on volume of applications, you will be contacted within approximately 5 to 10 business days of the City receiving your application.
 Make sure you've been contacted by City of Surrey Building Inspections staff before submitting your payment.